Tuesday September 22nd, 2020

 Free Online Yoga Classes

 Why offer free online yoga classes during a pandemic?

-4. And: Many people depend on being paid to teach yoga.
+3. And… Many people depend on being paid to teach yoga.
 If you can afford to take their classes and support them, I encourage you to do that.
 If you would like to have yoga sessions online with me and can afford to then make a donation to other yoga teachers, to a local food pantry, or to other efforts that support people in need, I encourage you to do that.
 And if what you could most use right now is some yoga sessions without any economic activity attached, please feel completely welcome to join me for free.
 So far I am still really fortunate to be making my living through my work with Dane County Comprehensive Community Services program, sharing one-on-one yoga sessions online with people on Medicaid.

 So: you’re completely welcome to participate in any of the free community classes for free.
 If you’d like to make a donation, here are some good places where you could do that:

 MACH1 Health (street clinics for people in Madison without housing) at: http://machonehealth.org/donate/.

 The Foundation for Black Women’s Wellness, at https://www.gofundme.com/f/blackwomenswellnesscenter

 All of the yoga classes I teach are informed by my training and certification in Trauma Center Trauma-Sensitive Yoga (TCTSY), emphasizing skills that can minimize the long-term neurological and whole-body impact of overwhelming experiences, helping to strengthen resilience, immunity, and general well-being.